gilestrolab/ethoscope/misc/tutorials/how_to_use_sleep_monitor.md

 ![mask model](./mask_model.png)

 I generally make them in inkscape since it is really simple to align rectangles.
-Here is a template (change the backgrounf to black):
+Here is a template (change the background to black):
 ![svg template](./mask_model.svg)

 Then, if my mask is saved at `~/Desktop/mask_model.png`, and my video at `/stk/pysolo_video_samples/monitor_exple.avi`, I can run: